Skip to main content

 });

-First we need to implement the pull handler.
-This is used by the RxDB replication to fetch all documents writes that happened after a given checkpoint
+As first HTTP Endpoint, we need to implement the pull handler.
+This is used by the RxDB replication to fetch all documents writes that happened after a given checkpoint.

 // > client.ts